 This week is ...

-Week number according to the ISO-8601 standard, weeks starting on Monday.
-The first week of the year is the week that contains that year's first Thursday (='First 4-day week').
-ISO representation: 2024-W12
+Week number according to the ISO 8601 standard (more info), weeks starting on Monday.
+The first week of the year is the week that contains that year's first Thursday (first 4-day week).

 Programming routines